-The summarized results of the plate fatigue test specimens are shown in Figure 4.15.
-This figure, a stress range versus number of cycles to failure curve (S-N), compared the punched hole specimens with the drilled and sub-punched and reamed specimens.
+The summarized results of the plate fatigue test specimens are shown in Figure 4.16.
+This figure, a stress range versus number of cycles to failure curve (S-N), compares the punched hole specimens with the drilled and sub-punched and reamed specimens as well as the galvanized and 1 in. plate data.
 The AASHTO fatigue detail Categories B, C, and D are presented as a reference in the figure.

-Figure 4.15: Plate Fatigue Test Results
+Figure 4.16: Plate Fatigue Test Results

-From Figure 4.15, it was evident that fatigue testing produced an amount of scatter in the results that often was equal to differences between test variables.
+From Figure 4.16, it was evident that fatigue testing produced an amount of scatter in the results that often was equal to differences between test variables.
 This was especially true for the sub-punched and reamed specimens.
 Each reamed hole had a very similar appearance but noticeably different fatigue lives, which would indicate that identical specimens can have a large variance in fatigue life.
 However, hole quality appeared to be the main variable influencing the fatigue life of a plate specimen.
 Based off the test results, punched hole specimens had a lower fatigue life than drilled specimens and sub-punched and reamed specimens.
 The sub-punched and reamed specimens had the highest fatigue life, comparable to specimens drilled with a new drill bit.
 The specimens drilled with a worn drill bit had fatigue lives approximately equal to many of the punched hole specimens.
-Though galvanized specimens were not tested, the galvanizing process has been shown to further decrease the fatigue life of the specimens.
-Other variables found to not significantly influence the fatigue results were hole size, punch and die clearance, and edge distance.
-Different plate thicknesses and edge preparation specimens were not tested, however.
+The slotted holes formed by punching the ends and cutting with oxy-act torch had a fatigue strength near the lower bound of the punched holes.
+The galvanized punched specimens produced much shorter fatigue lives then the other specimens.
+The galvanized specimen with drilled holes had a fatigue performance comparable to the ungalvanized specimens.
+Other variables found to not significantly influence the fatigue results were hole size, punch and die clearance, plate thickness relative to hole size, and edge distance.